-Sage (salvia officinalis) is a member of the mint family of herbs and is a great perennial herb to grow indoors.
+Sage (Salvia officinalis) is a member of the mint family of herbs and is a great perennial herb to grow indoors.
 It’s easy to care for and has a lot of uses in the kitchen.
-In this article, we’ll go over what you need to know about growing sage indoors with a focus on method, plant care and harvest.
+This article will cover what you need to know about growing sage indoors, focusing on methods, plant care, and harvest.

-Whether you’re just getting started with herb gardening or you’re looking for a new herb to add to your indoor garden, sage is a great choice!
+Whether you’re just starting with herb gardening or looking for a new herb to add to your indoor garden, sage is a great choice!

-Here today we focus on the common garden sage also known as golden sage or “salvia officinalis” even though purple sage is one of our favourites.
-There are also dwarf varieties as the common sage can grow as tall as 60 centimetres (24 inches tall).
+Today we focus on the common garden sage, also known as golden sage or “Salvia officinalis”, even though purple sage is one of our favorites.
+There are also dwarf varieties, as the common sage can grow as tall as 60 centimeters (24 inches tall).

-Growing sage indoors requires well drained soil and placing the plant in a location with full sun.
-Keep in mind that sage is a Mediterranean herb that much like rosemary, tarragon, thyme and oregano need proper drainage to ensure the roots do not sit in wet soil.
+Growing sage indoors requires well-drained soil and placing the plant in a location with full sun.
+Remember that sage is a Mediterranean herb that, much like rosemary, tarragon, thyme, and oregano, needs proper drainage to ensure the roots do not sit in wet soil.

 - 5 steps to growing sage indoors

 - Harvest sage leaves

 - Sage is one of the classic culinary herbs